 The regression results on bank profitability at bank level are presented in Table 2.
 Overall, profitability of banks as measured by ROA and ROE increases with the policy rate.
 One percentage point increase in the policy rate leads to about 0.1 and 0.8 percentage point increase in ROA and ROE, respectively.
 Net interest income and loan loss provision also increase with the policy rate.
-Non-interest income is not statistically significantly affected.
+ROA and ROE increase in ROA and ROE are still positive.
 Although provision is considered as a cost to bank, the net effect on ROA and ROE are still positive.
 This suggests that, during the downtrend of the policy rate, the impact of lower rates on bank profitability works mainly through a reduction in net-interest income, while a decreasing cost from lower loan loss provision works to offset part of the decline in profitability.
 These results are in line with the findings from previous literature (see Borio et al. (2017) and Altavilla et al. (2017) for example).

 Table 3 further investigates how banks with different characteristics are affected by the policy rate by adding interaction terms between the interest rate and bank characteristics.
-The results show that small banks tend to be more sensitive to the policy rate, suggesting that their profitability could be more adversely affected in a low rate environment.
-Banks with higher capital and liquidity ratios also appear to be more responsive to the rate changes, but this largely reflects those of small banks as they tend to hold more capital and liquid assets (as percentage of total assets) compared to large and medium banks.
+The results show that small banks tend to be more sensitive to the policy rate.
+However, further investigation reveals that this result is driven mainly by foreign banks (branches and subsidiaries) in the small bank category.
+17 Banks with higher capital and liquidity ratios also appear to be more responsive to the rate changes, but again this largely reflects those of foreign banks as they tend to hold more capital and liquid assets (as percentage of total assets) compared to other types of banks.

-&lt;sup>14 We also investigate net interest margins (NIM) as an alternative to NII.
+16 We also investigate net interest margins (NIM) as an alternative to NII.
 The results are similar and not reported.